55. Skip to content

 3. Used documents with attached PDF as a last resort (this will require first uploading the document in the document management system and then providing the link to the uploaded document in the metadata table described below).

-Source references are either added when data are added using the data capture forms on FBIS, or when uploading occurrence data using the data upload excel file.
+Source references are either added when data are added using the data capture forms (users and administrators), or when uploading occurrence data (administrators or trained data providers) using the data upload excel file.
 (See Preparing and checking an Occurrence Data File before uploading).

-When adding data, three data capture forms are shown in sequence, namely 1) an occurrence record form, where you capture which taxa were present; 2) an abiotic data form where you capture physico-chemical and other abiotic data; and 3) a source reference for records form, where you capture the source reference or metadata for the biological record.
+When adding data, two data capture forms are shown in sequence, namely 1) an occurrence record form, where you capture which taxa were present and the source reference; 2) an abiotic data form where you capture physico-chemical and other abiotic data.

 Managing Source References 3

-Select the reference category and insert the DOI or URL and click the search button.
+To add a new Peer-reviewed scientific article, click + Add Source Reference.
+Then select the reference category type and insert the DOI and click the search by DOI button.
 The citation is then retrieved via an online citation management system and inserted.
 Click Submit to save.

 Managing Source References 4